 But the price of these deaths is the death of one man.
 How many deaths were bought with one dying man, who was the grain of wheat that would not have been multiplied if he had not died!
-You have heard his words when he was drawing near to our passion, that is, when he was drawing near to our redemption: Unless the grain of wheat falls into the ground and dies, it remains alone; but if it dies, it bears much fruit.
+You have heard his words when he was drawing near to our passion, that is, when he was drawing near to our redemption: Unless the grain of wheat falls into the ground and dies, it remains alone; but if it dies, it bears much fruit [John 12:24].

 The martyrs have paid back what was spent for them, and they have fulfilled what Saint John says: Just as Christ laid down his life for us, so we too should lay down our lives for the brethren.
 And in another place it says, You have sat down at a great table; consider carefully what is set before you, since you ought to prepare the same kind of thing yourself.

 What is this cup?
 The bitter but salutary cup of suffering, the cup which the invalid would fear to touch if the doctor did not drink it first.
-That is what this cup is; we can recognise this cup on the lips of Christ, when he says, Father, if it can be so, let this cup pass from me.
+That is what this cup is; we can recognize this cup on the lips of Christ, when he says, Father, if it can be so, let this cup pass from me.
 It is about this cup that the martyrs said, I will receive the cup of salvation and call upon the name of the Lord.